Does SNAP Cover the Cost of a Meal in Your County?

 How do we adjust the average meal cost for food prices by county?

-Our source for a county-level food price index is Feeding America’s annual Map the Meal Gap study, which incorporates food price data contributed by Nielsen to estimate the local meal cost by county.
-The total market basket (including any applicable state and county taxes) is then translated into an adjustment factor that can be applied to any dollar amount.
+Our source for a county-level food price index is Feeding America’s annual Map the Meal Gap study, which incorporates food price data contributed by NielsenIQ to estimate the local meal cost by county.
+The total market basket (including any applicable state and county sales taxes on groceries) is then translated into an adjustment factor that can be applied to any dollar amount.
 This adjustment differs by county, revealing differences in food costs at the county level.

 Research report: How Far Do SNAP Benefits Fall Short of Covering the Cost of a Meal?

 Data download: View the data on Urban’s Data Catalog.

 This project, which is part of the Urban Institute’s From Safety Net to Solid Ground initiative, is funded by the Robert Wood Johnson Foundation.
 We are grateful to them and to all our funders, who make it possible for Urban to advance its mission.
 The views expressed are those of the authors and should not be attributed to the Robert Wood Johnson Foundation or to the Urban Institute, its trustees, or its funders.
 Funders do not determine research findings or the insights and recommendations of Urban experts.

 We are grateful for the data contributions from Feeding America’s Map the Meal Gap study (supported by Conagra Brands Foundation), which incorporates food price data contributed by NielsenIQ to estimate the local meal cost.
 We especially appreciate the thought partnership of Adam Dewey, Robert Campbell, and Jadi Romero at Feeding America in updating the analysis and reviewing the final products.